sunaku/vim-unbundle/README.markdown

 For example, if you have 5 bundles that concern the `ruby` filetype, then you would place those bundles in `ftbundle/ruby/` to only load them when you edit a Ruby file.
+This reduces Vim's startup time, especially if your I/O is slow.

 ------------------------------------------------------------------------------
 Installation
 ------------------------------------------------------------------------------

-To install, place `unbundle.vim` somewhere on your system and then source it:

-    source SOMEWHERE_ON_YOUR_SYSTEM/unbundle.vim
+1. Clone this Git repository or [download its contents][download] into a new `bundle/vim-unbundle` subdirectory inside your Vim runtime directory.
+For example, `~/.vim/bundle/vim-unbundle` would be the corect location in Unix.

-Add the above line to your vimrc file to use Unbundle whenever you start Vim.
+2. Run the following command inside Vim to start using Unbundle immediately, or add it to your `vimrc` file to start Unbundle whenever you start Vim.

-### Dynamic Bootstrapping Example

-If you installed Unbundle to `YOUR_VIM_DIR/bundle/vim-unbundle/unbundle.vim` (where `YOUR_VIM_DIR` is the path to your Vim user configuration directory), then run the following command inside Vim to dynamically bootstrap Unbundle:

         runtime bundle/vim-unbundle/unbundle.vim

-Add the above line to your vimrc file to dynamically bootstrap Unbundle whenever you start Vim.

 ------------------------------------------------------------------------------
 Credits